SwanHub-co/Auto-README/README.md

 </div>

 ## Introduce

+If you like this project, please give it a star; if you have invented better shortcut keys or function plugins, please feel free to send pull requests.

 This project utilizes the computational power and language understanding of GPT-4 to generate conversation-based READMEs for GitHub, GitLab or SwanHub repositories.